POTS and Heat: How Hot Weather Affects Symptoms + Relief Tips

 • Supportive relief strategies include staying hydrated, replenishing electrolytes, using cooling methods (like cold packs or shaded rest), and pacing activities.

-• Tracking symptom flare-ups with Human Health helps you notice heat-related patterns, share insights with your healthcare provider, and prepare for hot days.
+• Tracking symptom flare-ups with the Human Health app helps you notice heat-related patterns, share insights with your healthcare provider, and prepare for hot days.

 Disclaimer